 Glacier Valley Campground in Cambria, Wisconsin, near Pardeeville and Portage, is the subject of dreams of the owners to be part of the outdoors, mix with people, and create a fun, safe, interesting environment for seasonal and weekend RV campers and tent campers.
-In a glacier valley, the campground boasts mature trees, including huge oaks and elms, a large wooded hillside, and a ten-acre stream and path “wetland.”
+In a glacier valley, the campground boasts mature trees, a large wooded hillside, and a ten-acre stream and path “wetland.”
 Diverse campsites are available and nature trails abound.
 Come visit us!

 Please note that we do NOT have WiFi available.
 So sorry… but this is rural America!
 Have fun in the pond, play our lawn games, hike our trails, enjoy each others’ company around the campfire…